 Meniscus tears are common, especially in athletes, but with proper treatment, you can expect a full recovery.
-The doctors at Wellington Orthopaedic & Sports Medicine, with four locations in Cincinnati as well as offices in Oxford, Sardinia, and West Chester, Ohio, specialize in sports injuries and meniscus tears and can provide you with the most effective treatment plan to help your body heal as quickly and safely as possible.
+The doctors at OrthoCincy Wellington Orthopaedics and Sports Medicine, with four locations in Cincinnati, a location in West Chester, Ohio, and an office in Highland Heights, Kentucky, specialize in sports injuries and meniscus tears and can provide you with the most effective treatment plan to help your body heal as quickly and safely as possible.
 Schedule an appointment online or by phone today at the office most convenient for you.

 Your menisci are two wedge-shaped pieces of cartilage that separate your thigh bone from your shinbone and act as a shock absorber between these two bones.
 Due to their location and function, your menisci are susceptible to injury.

 Your meniscus can tear in a number of different ways, and the tears are classified based on how it looks.
 Types of meniscus tears include:

 A tear can occur at any time.
 Athletes often injure their meniscus during a squat or twisting motion.
 Older adults are also at risk of meniscus tears due to cartilage degeneration.

 Many people report a popping sensation when they initially tear their meniscus.
 However, you may still be able to walk.
 In fact, athletes often continue to play after they’ve torn their meniscus.